horizr/cli/README.md

 ## Usage

-Because both [pkg](https://github.com/vercel/pkg) and [nexe](https://github.com/nexe/nexe) don’t support ES modules at the time of writing, I can‘t publish executable files.
+Because both [pkg](https://github.com/vercel/pkg) and [nexe](https://github.com/nexe/nexe) don’t support ES modules at the time of writing, I can’t publish executable files.

 The only way of installing is therefore `npm`.